carolineweldon/iris-dataset/README.md

 ![iris-scatter-2](https://user-images.githubusercontent.com/47527906/56683271-11848a00-66c5-11e9-9344-d7170ef05581.png)

-iris-scatter-2.py suggest a high correlation between petal length and petal width
+iris-scatter-2.py suggest a high correlation between petal length and petal width.
+Clearly these two values increase together otherwise we would have very long but rather thin petals or very short but rather wide petals.

 **iris-scatter-3.png**